-120 FRENCH I 5 UNITS
+120 FRENCH I

-Introduction to the French language and the cultures of its speakers.
+5 hours lecture Introduction to the French language and the cultures of its speakers.
 Facilitates the practical application of the language in everyday oral and written communication at the beginning level.
 The focus is on basic communication skills; the class will be conducted in French as much as possible.
 Students will learn structures that will enable them to function in French in everyday contexts while becoming familiar with the French speaking world.

-121 FRENCH II
+121 FRENCH II 5 UNITS